reubenshaffer2/libphpsession/README.md

 This should build with any C compiler and work fine.
 The code is not thoroughly tested.

 My Makefile is a simple one written by hand that works with gcc/libtool on GNU/Linux systems.
 I can only say that it compiled for me on the 2 systems I tried to compile it on since I wrote it.
+If you use a different toolchain you probably will need to create a new Makefile.
+It just didn't seem like using autoconf for a single source/header was necessary.

+Be advised, the parser is rather picky about the format.
+It will not tolerate any leading or trailing whitespace.
+When testing, I copied and pasted a session from another system to test with, and the trailing newline before the EOF that my editor added triggered a parsing error 2 and I had to manually delete it from the file before it would parse.
+It also does not keep any information about where a parsing error occurred or what it was.
+It would be relatively simple to keep track of the last successfully parsed token and add it to the struct that the parsing functions use, but I had no need for it.
+There is no function for serializing the data back to its original string, but it would be pretty trivial to add it.

+Possible portability issue: I used the size_t typedef quite a few times and this probably is not portable to Windows.
+Replacing these with long or adding a #define or typedef may work just fine.
+I meant to stick with the standard types/functions and just overlooked that it seems.

 --------( Functions )--------